code-monkey713/readme-generators/README.md

 ## Description

 This is a nodeJS application to generate a good README.md so developers can spend more time working on their project.
+This application was built using NodeJS and Inquirer package for the prompt inputs.

 ## Table of Contents